royertiago/porrinha/tutorial.md

 so, he decides to use the header `core/util.h`, that gives him the possibility to query the state of the game.

+(Rationale: on previous versions of the `core` interface, the methods `core::guess` and `Player::end_round` had, as parameters, `std::vector`s that contained other player's guesses and plays.
+These vectors were near to useless, because artificial intelligence implementors needed to reimplement the game rules.
+Thus, some query functions were added to `core/util.h` to allow AI implementors to query the game state.
+To avoid having the same information come from different sources
+--- thus violating the "Dont Repeat Yourself" principle --- these arguments were removed from the interface.)

 The function `core::chopsticks` can be used to query the number of chopsticks any player has, given its index.